elixir-lang/elixir-lang.github.com/getting-started/mix-otp/task-and-gen-tcp.markdown

 defp loop_acceptor(socket) do
   {:ok, client} = :gen_tcp.accept(socket)
   {:ok, pid} = Task.Supervisor.start_child(KVServer.TaskSupervisor, fn -> serve(client) end)
-  :gen_tcp.controlling_process(client, pid)
+  :ok = :gen_tcp.controlling_process(client, pid)
   loop_acceptor(socket)
 end
 ```

-You might notice that we added a line, `:gen_tcp.controlling_process(client, pid)`.
+You might notice that we added a line, `:ok = :gen_tcp.controlling_process(client, pid)`.
 This makes the child process the "controlling process" of the `client` socket.
 If we didn't do this, the acceptor would bring down all the clients if it crashed because sockets are tied to the process that `accept`ed them by default.

 Start a new server with `mix run --no-halt` and we can now open up many concurrent telnet clients.
 You will also notice that quitting a client does not bring the acceptor down.
 Excellent!